Helix Platform Consent

 Closing your Helix Account

 We cannot restore your account if you close it.
 If you wish to buy new DNA Products or access the Helix Platform, you will need to create a new Helix Account.
-To do so, you will also need to send in a new saliva sample.
+To do so, you will also need to send in a saliva sample (or provide Uploaded Data).
 When you close your account, we will archive your information.
 We will keep it archived for as long as we must to meet our legal and regulatory requirements.

 We intend for you to benefit from the Helix Platform.
 You can do so by learning about yourself from your DNA.
 What you learn may be useful for you in a number of ways.
 You might assuage your curiosity or simply enjoy learning about your genetics.
 You may also be able to apply what you learn to your health, wellness, family planning, and more.